ctesta01/ctesta01.github.io/_posts/2017-03-18-Introduction-to-Elliptic-Curves.md

 -->

-### An Introduction to the Theory of Elliptic Curves

 Elliptic curves are a subject, simple to construct and ubiquitous, that have found themselves at the forefront of Number Theory and Algebraic Geometry research.
 The subject has roots in some of the oldest Mathematics, and its modern